Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-08-09_CreateTabbedLoginDemo/Index.md

 ### Outline of the page

-The page is structured by using Blazorise Tabs to have both the login and registration form on the same page.
+The page is structured by using [Blazorise Tabs](docs/components/tab) to have both the login and registration form on the same page.
 That way, both new and existing users can be onboarded to the platform.

 ---

 ## Step 2 - Create a Blazorise Application.

 > To begin, scaffold a new Blazor WebAssembly project.
-[Click here]() for more information on how to setup [blazor wasm]() with [blazorise components]().
+[Click here](blog/how-to-create-a-blazorise-application-beginners-guide) for more information on how to setup [Blazor WASM](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor) with [Blazorise components](docs/components).

 Blazorise components use semantic HTML elements and this gives meaning to both the browser and the developer.
 For SEO-intensive applications, semantic HTML is a better option than non-semantic elements such as div and p

 ---

 ### Create A Sidebar Menu Item.

-To make sure your login page is accessible, you need to add a <nav link> to your sidebar menu.
+To make sure your login page is accessible, you need to add a `<nav link>` to your sidebar menu.

-You can either create a new one from scratch by copy/pasting the snippet below into the NavMenu.razor file or edit any of the preexisting div-class elements.
+You can either create a new one from scratch by copy/pasting the snippet below into the **NavMenu.razor** file or edit any of the preexisting div-class elements.
 The second option might affect other pages in the project.

 ```html
 <div class="nav-item px-4">